cogentcore/cogentcore.github.io/content/blog/-2024-07-22-initial-release.md

 * Extensive styling properties allow everything to be customized, including a powerful automatic layout system that solves all the hard layout problems for you, and complete event-driven control over app behavior.
 Styling is easy to control and well documented, and anyone can quickly customize widgets to fit their needs.

-* Responsive widget elements that automatically adapt to different screen sizes and orientations, enabling one coherent codebase to run across different platforms, consistent with the "code once, run everywhere" (core) mantra.
+* Responsive widget elements that automatically adapt to different screen sizes and orientations, enabling one coherent codebase to run across different platforms.

 * The code to implement standard widgets is transparent and elegant, making it easy to write your own custom widget elements if needed.